History of the San Francisco 49ers: 1946–1949: Beginnings in the AAFC

 The 49ers entered professional football in 1946 as a member of the All-America Football Conference.
 They were founded by lumber magnate Tony Morabito, who had tried several times to get an NFL team for the Bay Area, together with Allen E. Sorrell and Ernest J. Turre.
 Morabito was one of the first to realize that with the advent of air travel, truly national professional sports leagues were now possible.
 Indeed, the 49ers were the very first team in the four major sports to originate on the West Coast.

 The 49ers could never unseat the dominant Cleveland Browns, and had the misfortune of being in the same conference as the Browns.
 Nonetheless, they were clearly the second-strongest franchise in the AAFC both on and off the field.
 Thus, along with the Browns and the first Baltimore Colts, they were granted admission to the National Football League in 1950.

-The team's name came from the California Gold Rush gold-seekers who came to the San Francisco area during 1849.
+The team's name came from the California Gold Rush gold-seekers who came to the San Francisco Bay Area, especially throughout 1849.